How to Optimize Your Google Shopping Campaign

-Group the products in different campaigns change the settings of your new shopping ads campaign and use an inventory filter to include the products you want.
+Group the products in different campaigns, change the settings of your new shopping ads campaign and use an inventory filter to include the products you want.

 One campaign with one Ad group

-Single campaign many product groups
+The single campaign, many product groups

-Top vs other
+Top vs. other

-Optimize bid for the shopping ads
+Optimize bids for the shopping ads

 As you run your ads, Google will keep showing your best-performing products to target customers.
 Increase your bid and maximize your CPC.

-Increasing bids for the best performing campaigns attract more qualified target customers and help you grow your sales.
+Increasing bids for the best-performing campaigns attract more qualified target customers and help you grow your sales.